GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/fundamental_topics_index.md

 - [**Stages of the Co-simulation**](./stages.md)
 - [**Logging**](./logging.md) - Discussion of logging within HELICS and how to control it.
 - [**Execution with `helics run ...`**](./helics_run.md) - The HELICS team has developed a standardized means of running HELICS co-simulations.
-- [**Simulation Management**](./web_interface.md) - Using the webserver, HELICS also has a built-in web interface for running, monitoring, and diagnosing co-simulations.
 - [**Simulator Integration**](./simulator_integration.md) - A guide for integrating HELICS into simulators.